drhirn/fhem-rhasspy/README.md

     Example: `set <rhasspyDevice> siteId="default" volume="0.5"`

-  **Do not forget to issue an `update devicemap` after making any changes to Rhasspy-controlled devices, the language file or the RHASSPY-device itself!**
+  **Do not forget to issue an `update devicemap` after making any changes to Rhasspy-controlled devices or the RHASSPY-device itself!**

 ### Attributes (ATTR)
 * **IODev**\